 Open a separate checking account for the business, order business checks, and avoid using your new bank account for anything that isn’t farm-related.

-Your bank might need articles of incorporation, a business license or your state business registration information before opening the account, so this might require some up-front work on your end.
-But using a dedicated business bank account is the single most important step you can take to separate your finances properly.
+Your bank might ask you for your articles of incorporation, a business license or your state business registration information before opening a business account for you, so this might require some up-front work on your part.

-Apply for a separate credit card for your business, or get a dedicated business spending card like the Ambrook card, and only use it for farm-related purchases.
+Get a separate credit card for your business, or a dedicated business spending card like the Ambrook card, and only use it for farm-related purchases.

-If you earn income off the farm, deposit and track that income separately from your Schedule F income to avoid paying more tax than you need to.
+If you earn income off the farm or receive any other income that isn’t directly related to farming, track that income separately from your Schedule F income to avoid paying more tax than you need to.

-If you process farm commodities in any way (e.g., wine and cheese-making, butchery, canning) or perform farm-related services like custom harvesting, agritourism and event rentals, remember that those are all considered non-farming Schedule C income and need to be recorded and tracked separately.
+Remember that processing farm commodities in any way (e.g., wine and cheese-making, butchery, canning) or providing farm-related services like custom harvesting, agritourism and event rentals is considered non-farming Schedule C income, and needs to be recorded and tracked separately, even if it contributes to your business‘ bottom line.

 4. Formalize the business